China's epidemic has come back again, Beijing and other places remind you to wear masks | Beijing Municipal Health and Health Commission | Beijing New Crown | School - Breaking Latest News

 On the morning of May 24, Zhejiang College of Tongji University held a sand table deduction meeting to deal with the second wave of the new crown epidemic.
 The school recommends insisting on wearing masks, washing hands frequently, ventilating more, and doing a good job in campus disinfection.

 On May 24, the Shaanxi Provincial Department of Education issued the “Shaanxi Province School Public Health Emergency No. 3 Early Warning in 2023″, and listed the new crown virus infection as a special concern event.
-Multi-channel monitoring data show that the positive detection rate of nucleic acid and fever clinics in the province have recently increased, and the overall epidemic situation has shown an upward trend.
+Multi-channel monitoring data show that the positive detection rate of nucleic acid and fever clinics in the province have recently increased, and the overall epidemic situation has shown a rising trend.

 Recently, Zhong Nanshan, an expert of the CCP, said that the second wave of the epidemic will reach its peak at the end of June, with an average of 65 million people infected every week.
 The main strain is the Omicron variant XBB.

-As for the second wave of the epidemic, Mr. Zhao, a Shanghai citizen, told the Epoch Times reporter that he has personally experienced the resurgence of the epidemic.
+Regarding the second wave of the epidemic, Mr. Zhao, a Shanghai citizen, recently told the Epoch Times reporter that he personally experienced the resurgence of the epidemic.
 He went to Beijing to appeal at the end of April and returned to Shanghai on April 28.
 “Our petitioners in Shanghai found that they had yang after they came back.
-They had yang in Beijing and became ill.
+They had yang in Beijing and fell ill.
 After the epidemic, the symptoms were very serious.
 The sore throat was as severe as a knife.
 They slept in bed with fever and took ordinary medicines.
-It’s useless”.
+None of it works.”

 (Comprehensive report by reporter Tang Zheng/Editor in charge: Li Quan)